Matthew Edgar: 2016

 A last 16 showing in the final qualifier saw Edgar enter the UK Open at the second round stage and he beat Mark Wilson 6–4, before losing 9–3 to Mark Webster.
 He had two last 16 finishes in Players Championship events, before reaching the quarter-finals for the only time this season at the final one by defeating Jelle Klaasen, Wayne Jones, Cristo Reyes and Robbie Green, before losing to Benito van de Pas 6–2.
 It was this result which saw Edgar make his debut in the Players Championship Finals and he lost to Simon Whitlock 6–3 in the first round.

 2017

 With his tour card status now expired, Edgar entered Q–School.
 He finished 13th on the Order of Merit, just one point shy of reclaiming his place.
 A host of injuries including a broken hand restricted the amount of entries available through the year which meant he did not qualify for 2017 UK Open, the first time in Edgar's career he did not qualify.
-There were positive signs in the Summer when Edgar won a second Challenge Tour title came beating Barrie Bates 5–2 in the final.
+In the Summer, Edgar won a second Challenge Tour title by beating Barrie Bates 5–2 in the final.